 That said downsizing means that the move needs to be carefully planned.
 With this in mind, we’ve put together 5 actions that you really need to follow if you want your relocation to go smoothly.

 It might sound obvious but you’d be surprised at the number of people who fall under the impression that somehow their existing furniture will squeeze into a space that’s half the size of the property they have now.
 By knowing the dimensions of each room it’s easier to make a plan.
 From this, you can map out exactly where you’re going to put your furniture, or even if you have the room for it.
 Remember it’s better to find out now rather than on the moving day itself.

 Scale It Down

 Okay so we all accumulate ‘stuff’ after we’ve been in a property for any length of time but when you’re downsizing you really need to think about paring it down.
 Look at selling or giving away any furniture or items that you simply don’t use on a regular basis.
 Get rid of any duplicate items or indeed any items which you feel simply won’t fit into the existing space within your new home.
 Remember the more ruthless you are at this stage, the easier it will be when you move.

-This is a key part to any move but particularly so when downsizing.
-Make sure that all boxes are labelled up with room and content information so that they don’t clutter up hallways and landings etc. Also make sure that everyone knows what they’re doing and what their role is.
+This is a key part of any move but particularly so when downsizing.
+Make sure that all boxes are labeled up with room and content information so that they don’t clutter up hallways and landings etc. Also, make sure that everyone knows what they’re doing and what their role is.
 This is from the removal company right down to you and your spouse.
 This way everyone involved won’t be getting in everyone else’s way.
-Finally use your floor plan which you carefully crafted earlier to make sure that any heavy or awkward furniture goes in the right place so it only needs to be moved once.
+Finally, use your floor plan which you carefully crafted earlier to make sure that any heavy or awkward furniture goes in the right place so it only needs to be moved once.